aki2o/emacs-tss/README.md

     >
     >   (run-mode-hooks 'typescript-mode-hook))

-**Note:** It maybe happen that update of the official version is not merged into typescript.el.
+\* It maybe happen that update of the official version is not merged into typescript.el.
-**Note:** The last date of checking merge is 2013/08/10.
+\* The last date of checking merge is 2013/08/10.

 Configuration